realnews-gateway/emergency-publishing-system/architecture/README.md

 The Architecture module defines:

-- The structural foundation of the Emergency Publishing System
+- The structural foundation of the Empus
 - How the Emergency Channel operates as the system’s core
 - How supporting modules integrate with the core
 - How data moves from ingestion to distribution